universal-meaning-map/mind-map/README.md

     -  Compatible with any IPFS/IPLD object.

 ### Nodes in the global domain
+_Since writting this, we've have iterated over how to represent this information.
+A more updated vision is reflected here: [Atomic data structure](https://github.com/interplanetarymindmap/mind-map/issues/4)_

 For _Global domain_ we understand that there is only one single giant mind map.

 Which means that we need to be able to break in down into smaller subsets/pieces.
 The atomic piece of a mind map is what until now we've called a `node` (which is a very conflicting name that we would like to change).